syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/RowDragAndDrop.md

 {% endhighlight %}

-## How to disable dropping of particular row?
+## Disable dropping of particular row

 Dropping can be canceled for particular row by handling `QueryRowDragging` event using conditions based on `QueryRowDraggingReason`.
 Refer following code sample to cancel dropping of particular row.